Data Centers in Teramo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Italy offers a general subsidy for businesses investing in energy-efficient systems and related facility improvements.
-This incentive can help lower the total cost of ownership for data center operators by offsetting capital expenditures on green technologies.
+Tax Advantage For Data Centers: The Italian government provides a general subsidy for businesses investing in energy-efficient systems and facility upgrades.
+This incentive helps reduce the capital expenditure for companies building or modernizing their data center infrastructure.

 Natural Disaster Risk

-Teramo has a low overall natural disaster risk profile, with an INFORM Risk score of 3.0 out of 10, as of September 2025.
-The primary environmental hazards are seismic activity and flooding, though the institutional capacity to manage these events is strong.
+Teramo has a low overall risk profile, with an INFORM Risk score of 3 out of 10 as of September 2025.
+However, the region is exposed to specific natural hazards that require consideration in infrastructure planning.